 You will need to keep a diary and note how the food you feed affects their:

-Developed By Focusing on Species Appropriate Diets While Recognizing AAFCO’s Daily Requirements
+Developed By Focusing on Species Appropriate Diets While Recognizing AAFCO’s or NRC’s Daily Requirements

 Dogs are obligate carnivores.
 As such, ingredients sourced should be what nature intended them to eat.

 That said, we do know there are some known nutrient requirements.
 And this core recipe recognizes.